gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-11-25-Back-To-School.md

 My first thought was to create a stacked bar chart.
 My thinking was that this would be the easiest way to show changes between the two time periods.
 To show this in a legible way, I needed to narrow down from my 102 school districts included in the above graphic.
 I decided to look at schools with the largest percent of total population increases, so I calculated these (in R, of course).
 The biggest change was a district that grew 6,812%!
 <br>

 I chose six school districts among the top 12 in population increases.
-I picked the districts instead of picking the highest numeric changes (8 out of 12 were Phoenix suburbs) so it was more representative of the state as a whole.
+I picked the districts instead of picking the highest numeric changes (8 out of 12 were Phoenix suburbs) so it was more representative of different regions of the state.
 Of six districts I chose; two were in Maricopa County, two were in Pinal County and two were in Southern Arizona.
 The six represented five different types of school districts (two were labelled "town-distant").
 <br>

 I took the six schools and made a stacked bar chart.
 Looking around for interesting themes, I saw the Economist theme from ggthemes package and thought that might look good for this project.